v-bibliotek/temp/README.md

 ## Prop perPage in ReferenceManyToManyInput

 The perPage prop should be honoured in the ReferenceManyToManyInput as in the ReferenceManyToManyField.
 Currently it is limited to load 25 relations.
-Hence, not all options can be displayed properly:
+Hence, not all options are displayed in the SelectArrayInput options list.

 https://github.com/v-bibliotek/temp/blob/master/ReferenceManyToManyInput%20-%2025%20limit%2C%20perPage%20not%20honoured.mov